 If you have come to this section of our website because you would like to Become a Hero and Change your Behavior -- Congratulations.

 Changing your Behavior from "one who has caused harm" to a Hero who enjoys rewarding and fulfilling relationships is not easy, but it is worth the effort.

 Join with a large group of others who have changed their behavior -- a rewarding learning experience awaits you.

-thePlan has found 3 online resources that have had success in helping people who have been domestically violent.
-The Ananias Foundation and Centerpointe are looking forward to helping you - They Understand.
+has found an online resource that has had success in helping people who have been domestically violent.
+The Ananias Foundation is looking forward to helping you - They Understand.
 You can contact them directly online or by phone.

 The Ananias Foundation was founded by Michael Clark who had been violent with his wife and came to realize that he didn't want to live the rest of his life the way he had lived the previous years.
 The Ananias Foundation has many excellent resources, including on-line groups, a guidebook for helping you change, several videos, and has published a book From Villain to Hero, specifically for those who wish to change their behavior.
 The book is available here in paperback.
 Use code "thePlan" to receive a $5 discount.
 The Ananias Foundation provides guidance and encouragement for individuals who have been violent with their partners but who want to change.
 If this is you, please visit their website and connect with them.

 The YWCA in Dayton operates the shelter for domestic abuse victims, a 24/7 Crisis Hotline (937-222-SAFE (7233)) and an intervention program in Preble County (Eaton) for those who have been violent towards their family.